SansGuidon/bookmarks/README.md

 * [Scott W. Ambler](http://www.ambysoft.com/books/bookWriting.html) - (2006) How to Write a Technical Book
 * [Austin Kleon](https://austinkleon.com/2018/08/30/reading-with-a-pencil/) - (2018) Reading with a pencil | Full ownership of a book only comes when you have made it a part of yourself, and the best way to make yourself a part of it — which comes to the same thing — is by writing in it.
 * [Ada Nduka Oyom](https://dev.to/kolokodess/on-becoming-a-technical-writer-318e) - (2018) On Becoming a Technical Writer
+* [Wikipedia](https://en.wikipedia.org/wiki/Box-drawing_character) - Box-drawing character | because using some characters such as ╭	╮	╯╰> is useful especially for arrows : ╰>